mattdesl/kami/README.md

 	//We update the assets every frame.
 This method returns
 	//true when all assets have been updated. if (assets.update()) { //assets have been loaded.
-		//Set the projection vector; the mid-point of your stage. batch.setProjection(width/2, height/2);

 		//start the batch...
 		batch.begin();